GFlisch/Arc4u.Guidance.Doc/Guidance2022.2.1/Guidance2022.2.1.10.md

 - Guidance startup message.
 - NSwag and code generation.
 - Change Localhost to Development
-- Add Csp
+- Add Csp to
-  - Yarp and micro-services
+  - Yarp
-  - Blazor => todo.
+  - micro-services.
 - Remove Server info in header.
 - 204 No Content for GetById.
 - Use of JsonSerializer and not Proto one.